TharinduTS/cell_type_enrichment_v2/README.md

 # 3) Calculations

-with the resulting dataset from the previous step containing multiple clusters for each gene*cell type combination, I wanted to caclulate weighted mean by cell count number (Just like what HPA did) for each Tissue*Cell type*Gene combination
+1) First, with the resulting dataset from the previous step containing multiple clusters for each gene-cell type combination, I wanted to caclulate weighted mean by cell count number (Just like what HPA did) for each Tissue*Cell type*Gene combination

 I did that with aggregate_within_dataset.py